garybgenett/gary-os/README.md

 **Build Tuning**

-The 'SELECT' variable defined in the package set file determines which 'eselect' values are set during the build.
+The 'SELECT' variable defined in the package set file determines which 'eselect' values are configured during the build.
 There are other variables which do similar tuning, and are self-explanatory.
 The full list is at the top of [gentoo/sets/gary-os].

 **Build Output**

-A '/_build' directory is created by [Compile], which archives the [Linux Kernel] and [Portage] configurations, along with the [stage3] tarball and [meta-repo] tree used.
+The '/_build' directory is created by [Compile], which archives the [Linux Kernel] and [Portage] configurations, along with the [stage3] tarball and [meta-repo] tree used.
 The purpose of this directory is to centralize everything needed to reproduce the build.

 After [Compile] or [Manage], the '/_gentoo' directory will be created by [gentoo/.emergent].
 It performs a number of checks of the [Portage]